Filing Outlook Email Messages¶

 Before you start filing messages, run the Train SimplyFile command to kick-start its learning process.
 This will improve the initial folder suggestion accuracy.
 SimplyFile will continue learning every time you file a message.

-SimplyFile in Outlook 2007 or older:
+SimplyFile in Outlook 2010 or newer:

-When you select a message in the main Outlook window’s message list, SimplyFile will display a suggested folder for that message either on the One-Click-File Button (in Outlook 2010) or immediately to the left of the File Message Button (in Outlook 2007 or older).
+When you select a message in the main Outlook window’s message list, SimplyFile will display a suggested folder for that message either on the One-Click-File Button (in Outlook with Ribbon UI) or immediately to the left of the File Message Button (in Outlook 2007 or older).
 If the displayed folder is the right folder for this message, click the button, and the message will be moved to that folder.
 That’s right - just one click is all it takes!

 If the suggested folder is not the right one, (which might happen initially, especially if you did not run Train SimplyFile), click QuickPick Button, then type a few letters of the folder name to find the right folder, then click File Message.
 That’s all it takes - just a few keystrokes.
-Alternatively, instead of using QuickPick, you can also pick the right folder from the File-In (in Outlook 2010) or the Suggested Folder Drop Down (in Outlook 2007 or older).
+Alternatively, instead of using QuickPick, you can also pick the right folder from the File-In (in Outlook with Ribbon UI) or the Suggested Folder Drop Down (in Outlook 2007 or older).
 We recommend that you do try the QuickPick window - it is very powerful.

 If SimplyFile is not sure about the right folder for a particular message, you will see “Select Folder…” in the folder suggestion field.
 This can happen in the first few days after you start using the product.
 Use QuickPick to file the message in this case.